IDAES/idaes-ext/doc/build.md

 ## Build Environments

+On Windows, except for one excpetion noted below the git Bash shell can be used.

 ### Docker

 1. Install Docker Desktop.
 2. Get the docker files from https://github.com/IDAES/idaes-ext/tree/main/docker
 3. Go to the build-platform directory.
-4. From the shell run `docker build -t idaes-ext-{flavor}-build .` in the flavor directory.
-Replace `{flavor}` with the platform (el7, el8, ubuntu1804, ubuntu2004,
+4. From the a bash shell run `sh build.sh {flavor}` Replace `{flavor}` with the platform (el7, el8, ubuntu1804, ubuntu2004, ubuntu2204, or windows).
+On ARM64
-  ubuntu2204, or windows).
-On ARM64 there is no el7 or windows.
+  there is no el7 or windows.
-5. Usually testing is done by GitHub actions and the testing inages are built on DockerHub, but ARM64 is not supported.
-If you need to build testing containers, go to the test-platform directory and run `docker build -t idaes-ext-{flavor}-test .` in the directory for the platform to build.
+5. Usually testing is done by GitHub actions and the testing images are built on DockerHub, but ARM64 is not supported.
+If you need to build testing containers, go to the test-platform directory and run `sh build.sh {platform}`.
+The platform argument is slightly differnt than flavor.
+For testing it indicates a specific Linux distribution (or Windows).

 ### macOS